 Specialist sectional tutors will take intensive rehearsals during the first two or three days and we have lead wind, brass and percussion tutors on hand throughout the course.
-We always ensure we have highly qualified musicians on the pastoral staff and they love to help when needed!
+Many of our pastoral staff are also highly qualified musicians and they love to get involved too!

 A variety of creative workshops are also included in the week, such as jazz and composition, as well as masterclasses and other performance opportunities.
 Players can work individually with our accompanist in residence, Hannah Mitchell, and perform to their peers in a solos concert held in the stunning Great Hall.